wolfostic/linkedin-job-scam-case-study/case-study-01-linkedin-scam.md

 •	Too quick to hire: The whole process was unusually fast; it took only three days after I applied for an offer.

 •	Too-good-to-be-true compensation: Compensation appeared unusually high ($25–$40/hr) for part-time remote work with flexible hours.
-A common tactic in employment scams is to lure quick responses.
+A common tactic in employment scams is to lure quick responses via high compensation.

 •	 Mismatch with official website: The scam domain staffingexpert.online resolved to IP address 91.195.240.123 and used DNS services from dnsowl.com, which are not linked to the legitimate company’s infrastructure.
-Additionally, WHOIS records showed generic DNS and mail exchange (MX) servers (mx1.titan.email, mx2.titan.email), indicating this domain was likely registered recently or by a third party and hosting a placeholder or parked site rather than a legitimate staffing agency.
+Additionally, WHOIS records showed generic DNS and mail exchange (MX) servers (mx1.titan.email, mx2.titan.email), indicating this domain was likely registered recently or by a third party and hosting a placeholder or parked site rather than a legitimate staffing agency corporate domain.

     As of [6/1/2025], the domain no longer appears in WHOIS records or resolves to an active site, consistent with common scammer tactics of abandoning or dropping domains once exposed.